5 IMPORTANT Things to Consider Before You Move to Panama

 If you’re not retired, and you don’t have $200,000 to invest in real estate or a 3-year CD, you will need to have a formal job offer from a Panama company to qualify for a residency visa.
 However, it’s very hard to get a job in Panama working for someone else, especially if you don’t speak fluent Spanish.

-In Panama, the rules are that 90% of the workforce at a company must be Panamanian.
-There is also a long list of protected professions that are exclusively for Panamanians including anything medical, lawyers, engineers, accountants, etc.
+In Panama, the rules are that 90% of a company’s workforce must be Panamanian.
+There is also a long list of protected professions that are exclusively for Panamanians, including medical, lawyers, engineers, accountants, etc.

-So, if you don’t qualify for other residency visas, you need to determine if you can get a job in Panama before you make plans to move to Panama.
+So, if you don’t qualify for other residency visas, you need to determine if you can get a job in Panama before you plan to move to Panama.

 Or, you could set up an online business in Panama then hire yourself to work for the company.
 There are special rules for doing this to qualify for the Friendly Nations Visa.
 We have the details in the Complete Panama Relocation Guide.